Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 Exceeding the norm of hemoglobin

 All over the world, scientists are studying the causes that provoke various pathologies of the circulatory system.
 Medical research shows that more than a quarter of the world's population suffers from anemia.
 World statistics show that anemia is fatal in about 200,000 cases.
 This blood pathology most often occurs in women, especially during pregnancy.
-Children and elderly people also suffer from anemia.
+Children and older people also suffer from anemia.

 • Lack of vitamin B12;